LasseWolter/honours-project-21-22/log.md

 ### 28.02.22

-- minor update to visualise.py
+- update to visualise.py

+  - storing plots in separate folder
+    - create one function for each type of evaluation
+      - currently one for comaparing number of validation batches for online validation

+- renamed configs.py to config.py

+  - now also holds other configs
+    - not only the model configs

 - created data/samples folder containing some audio samples for testing

 - command for evaluting a model: